EshanDdos/hello-world/README.md

 # hello-world
-Hi there, This side eshan.
+This side Eshan.
 I love python so much.
 I'm very curious about Technology.
-I'm now discovering GitHub feature.
+As a noobb, I'm now discovering GitHub feature.
+Thanks.